MobileTeleSystems/botview/README.md

 ## Container parameters

-- `-e BOTVIEW_BASIC_AUTHS=""` - an array of endpoints with basic authorization parameters, default empty.
+- `-e BOTVIEW_BASIC_AUTHS=""` - An array of endpoints with basic authorization parameters, default is empty.
-    Has format "url:login:password" (URL-encoding is optional for simple URLs).
-Use comma or space as separator.
+    Format: "url:login:password" (URL-encoding is optional for simple URLs).
+Use comma or space as a separator.
     Example: `"https://example.com:user:pass,https://test.com:admin:secret"`

 - `-e BOTVIEW_NAV_TIMEOUT=30000` - [This setting will change the default maximum navigation time](https://playwright.dev/docs/api/class-page#page-set-default-navigation-timeout),